-Amanda White is a product manager at Pivotal Labs Boston.
+Amanda White is a product manager at Tanzu Labs in Boston.
 Her tech career was born out of the need for a website for her Paris-based band in the early aughts, which was realized as a Geocities site that Amanda coded by hand in Microsoft Notepad.
 (It had frames.)
 She went on to write a long-lived tech column for Classical Singer Magazine and eventually transitioned out of the music business via a Master’s degree in technical writing from Utah State University.
 Upon returning to the Boston area (where she had previously lived while earning her Bachelor’s degree in Opera from The Boston Conservatory), Amanda threw herself into the software industry through business analysis and personnel management in the medical, library information science, and hospitality industries.
 A resident of “Witch City” Salem, Mass., Amanda fronts a rock band, travels obsessively, and still sings the occasional opera in her spare time.More Content by Amanda White

 Defining success metrics can be daunting for even experienced product managers.
 This post explains how one simple question ("How do we know we did a good thing?") can help you create better metrics.